Fiji Water: Marketing

 In 2006, Fiji Water ran an advertisement stating, "The label says Fiji because it's not bottled in Cleveland".
 This was taken as an insult by the US city's water department.
 The Cleveland Water Department ran tests comparing a bottle of Fiji Water to Cleveland tap water and some other national bottled brands.
 Fiji Water reportedly contained 6.31 micrograms of arsenic per litre, whereas the tap water of Cleveland contained none.
-In a 2015 test of Fiji Water bottled in November 2014, performed and reported by the company, the reported arsenic level was 1.2 micrograms per litre, below the FDA limit of 10 micrograms per litre.

 Environmental impact

 Fast Company reported in 2007 that the factory machinery to extract water from underground is run on diesel fuel.
 Producing one Fiji Water bottle uses 1.75 gallons of water and 2,000 times more energy than tap water.
-In 2008 to reduce its carbon footprint, the company announced plans to plant natural forest.
+In 2008, to reduce its carbon footprint, the company announced plans to plant natural forest.
 However the company's portion of its website that tracked its progress was shut down by 2011.
 By 2019, only 50% of the area of natural forest the company promised was planted.
 Fiji Water's carbon negative plan will not be met until at least 2037.
 Aja Romano from Vox wrote that "the long-term impact of globally exporting drinking water is a giant mess of un-recycled plastic clogging landfills."
 While Romano's quote is in reference to the water bottling industry overall, her article was focused on Fiji Water.